samuelxyz/trialyzer/README.md

     - Trialyzer also includes a setting to use only the top *n* most common trigrams rather than the full 27,000, which makes it compute substantially faster at the cost of losing some fidelity.
     - Of course, extrapolation is never as good as actual complete data, so the more you test, the better the results will be.
 - Trigrams don't capture the entire flow of longer sequences.
 A quadgram might have an uncomfortable interaction between the first and fourth letters, which won't be captured by trialyzer.
     - On the plus side, trigrams are at least much better than the older bigram-only statistics, while remaining within practical limits.
 Longer sequences quickly become combinatorically problematic to test and calculate, with a much larger number of possibilities than even trigrams.
-Perhaps trigram data can be split apart and pieced back together to approximate
+Perhaps trigram data can be split apart and pieced back together to form approximate measurements for longer sequences, which wouldn't require extra data collection but would still be a computational burden... an idea for later, perhaps?

 ## Terminology

 **Layout**
 A mapping between key names (`a`, `;`, `LShift`) and key positions (row, column).
 A fingermap and board are also specified for each layout.
 Examples: `QWERTY`, `colemak_dh`.

 **Fingermap**
 A mapping between key positions (row, column) and fingers (`LI` for left index, `RP` for right pinky.)
-Examples: `traditional`, `angle_iso`.
+Possible examples: `traditional`, `iso_angle`.

 **Board**
 A mapping between key positions (row, column) and physical locations of the keys (x/y coordinates).
-Examples: `iso`, `ortho`.
+Possible examples: `ansi`, `ortho`, `moonlander`.

 **Bigram, trigram, n-gram**
 Existing terminology meaning a sequence of characters or key names.
 These may be called "text n-grams" to further clarify that they refer only to key names, which may vary depending on layout, as opposed to physical keys on the board.